 Singapore is one of the more technologically and financially advanced countries in Asia.
-This means credit cards such as Visa, Mastercard, and American Express are widely accepted.
-Still, it’s always a good idea to also carry some cash for smaller establishments that may not accept plastic.
+This means credit cards such as Visa, Mastercard and American Express are widely accepted.
+Still, it’s always a good idea to carry some cash for smaller establishments that may not accept plastic.

 Potential credit card fees in Singapore

 Using your credit card in Singapore could come with two kinds of fees: